Skip to:

 All users should be aware that by registering with IT Services you have agreed to abide by IT Services’ conditions of use and the JANET acceptable use policy.
 These conditions should be reviewed by users from time to time.

 If you are intending to undertake such a project, you will need to submit a full research ethics application for review by Senate Research Ethics Committee.
-Chose 'Start a new research ethics application or register a project' on City Research Ethics online.
+Chose 'Start a new research ethics application or register a project' on City St George's Research Ethics online.

 If your research involves recruiting participants online, engaging in conversations in online chatrooms or using other methods of online communication, or content analysis, for instance using posts from forums or other types of social media, approval must be sought through and you must answer 'Yes' to the question 'Does the project involve human participants' on Research Ethics Online.